ALavault/alavault.github.io/_posts/2020-06-02-music_tuto_2_rhythm.md

 Count it out loud (1,2,3,4,5,6,7).

-*Hint*:The hand claps are on beats 2,4,6 and 7.
+*Hint*: The hand claps are on beats 2,4,6 and 7.

 ### Jeff Berlin - Bach